RachelWyatt/chef-web-docs/_vendor/github.com/chef/chef-workstation/docs-chef-io/content/workstation/getting_started.md

 ## Configure the Chef Repository

-### With WebUI

-Use the following steps to manually set up the chef-repo and to use the Chef management console to get the `.pem` and `config.rb` files.

-#### Get Config Files

-For a Chef Workstation installation that will interact with the Chef Infra Server (including the hosted Chef Infra Server), log on and download the following files:

--   `config.rb`.
-This configuration file can be downloaded from the **Organizations** page.
--   `ORGANIZATION-validator.pem`.
-This private key can be downloaded from the **Organizations** page.
--   `USER.pem`.
-This private key can be downloaded from the **Change Password** section of the **Account Management** page.

-#### Move Config Files

-The `config.rb`, `ORGANIZATION-validator.pem`, and `USER.pem` files must
-be moved to the `.chef` directory after they are downloaded from the Chef Infra Server.

-To move files to the `.chef` directory:

-1. In a command window, enter each of the following:

-    ``` bash
-    cp /path/to/config.rb ~/chef-repo/.chef
-    ```

-    and:

-    ``` bash
-    cp /path/to/ORGANIZATION-validator.pem ~/chef-repo/.chef
-    ```

-    and:

-    ``` bash
-    cp /path/to/USERNAME.pem ~/chef-repo/.chef
-    ```

-    where `/path/to/` represents the path to the location in which these three files were placed after they were downloaded.

-2. Verify that the files are in the `.chef` folder.

 ### Without WebUI

 Use the following steps to manually set up the Chef repository: On your